 Question about Western Digital Passport Computers & Internet

-The drive is recognized and works except the drive motor doesn't spin up.
+Everything is recognized except the drive doesn't spin and no clicking sound.

 a 6ya expert can help you resolve that issue over the phone in a minute or two.